UW-GAC/analysis_pipeline/README.md

 Each script in the `R` directory takes a config file with parameters.
 Look at the beginning of each script for parameter lists.
 Some parameters are required; others are optional with default values.

 Some scripts can be run in parallel by chromosome.
-For these scripts, the chromosome number is given as an argument: `-c 22`.
+For these scripts, the chromosome number is given as an argument: `"--chromosome 22"` (or `"-c 22"`).
 If running in parallel, include a space in file names in the config file where chromosome should be inserted, e.g.,
 ```
 gds_file "1KG_phase3_subset_chr .gds"
 ```